rj-davidson/stanley-cup-fantasy-hockey/README.md

 * [Technologies](#technologies)

 ## Installation
 The app is divided into two services, server and client.
-The database configuration is setup for PostgreSQL.
+The database configuration is set up for PostgreSQL.
 The server is built with Go and has been tested on Go 1.18+.
 The client is built with Next.js and has been tested on Node 16.13.0+.

 To install the server, navigate to the server directory and build main.go.
 The server requires a .env (server/.env) file with the following variables:
 ```